Hikes in the Elk Valley, BC

 There is a popular saying around the Elk Valley, “If you don’t like the weather wait five minutes, and it’ll change”.

 The Elk Valley is your typical mountain environment.
-The weather can change without any warning, so it is important for hikers to have protection from wind, rain, sun, cold and snow.
+The weather can change without warning, so it’s important for hikers to have protection from the wind, rain, sun, cold and snow.

-The wildlife in the Elk Valley, deer, moose, elk, bears, goats, mountain sheep, coyotes and cougars, thieves.
+Wildlife in the Elk Valley, including deer, moose, elk, bears, goats, mountain sheep, coyotes and cougars, thieves.
 Smaller animals such as beavers, skunks and a variety of gophers, chipmunks and marmot type creatures are also in abundance.
 Bald and golden eagles, loons, ducks and geese are just a few of the birds found in the valley.

 There are five ratings for hikes in the Elk Valley, according to the excellent Rumours, Routes and Rapids – Making Your Way in the Elk Valley.

 Easy – suitable for families and those with little experience, easy hikes will have no steep grades.

 Moderate – up and down grades, suitable for those in average physical condition.

 Strenuous – steep grades of a technical nature, suitable for those in excellent physical condition.